William and Martha Gregory

 “Mr. Gregory was the first engine driver at H. Carrier & Sons.
 Mrs. Gregory managed the book selling and stationery business.”

 Born in West Hallam and baptised there in January, 1826, William Gregory was a son of engineer William and Ann (nee Whitby?) and as a young man he was employed there as an engine worker.

-He married Strelley-born Martha Cartwright at Ilkeston Baptist Chapel in April 1853 and the couple brought up their two sons and three daughters in their South Street home.
+He married Strelley-born Martha Cartwright at Ilkeston Independent Chapel in April 1853 and the couple brought up their two sons and three daughters in their South Street home.